geminimvp/employee_handbook/benefits/insurance.markdown

 ## Health

-Gemini provides full health benefits to its employees and their families.
-Our current provider is UnitedHealthCare, and we participate via Hayseed Ventures's group plan.
-It's not cheap, so we will always look for ways to save money.
-We will not, however, save money at the expense of anyone's health.
+Gemini provides health benefits to its employees as follows:

+* Gemini pays the premium for coverage of the employee
+* The employee can choose to pay for additional coverage for spouse or family

 ## Workers Compensation